CumulusNetworks/docs/content/cumulus-netq-48/NVLink4/NVLink4-Domains.md

 7. Select **Next**.

 8. The final screen displays a summary of the domain's parameters.
 In addition to the summary, you can choose to start GFM after creating the domain.
-If you are not ready to start GFM, you can save the configuration and start it later.
+If you are not ready to start GFM or if you are planning to {{<link title="Edit GFM Variables" text="edit the GFM variables">}}, you can save the configuration and start it later.

 9. After reviewing the summary, select **Finish**.
 NetQ adds the domain to a list of all NVLink4 domains: